ArcherN9/ArcherN9.github.io/_posts/2018-06-09-executing-espress-test-cases-on-appcenter-through-API.md

 ---
-layout: post
 title: "Execute UI Tests on App Center through APIs"
+author: ArcherN9
+date: 2018-06-09 10:00:00 +0000
 description: "App center has an API first policy.
 Easier said than done."
-category: articles
+category: [Android]
-tags: [Azure DevOps, VSAC, Visual Studio App]
+tags: [AppCenter, API, Integrations, UI Testing]
+image:
-feature-img: "/assets/img/azure-featureimage.png"
+  src: "/assets/img/azure-featureimage.png"
 ---

 Visual Studio App center (VSAC) is great!
 It virtually eliminates the humongous effort it usually requires to setup a DevOps pipeline.
 As an end user, I am completely satisfied with what is on offer.
 As a developer trying to drive it through APIs, its a nightmare!

-Why a nightmare?
+**Why a nightmare?**
 It's because it had me stuck on a problem for upto 2 days that would have never risen had there been proper documentation available.
 Albeit, they do have a swagger notation website ([here](https://openapi.appcenter.ms/)) which attempts to extensively document all aspects of rest APIs available.
 The platform is still in its incessant development stage.
 I hope the documentation will become better with time.

 Pro tip : Read the swagger notation in JSON and not the UI.
 The UI rendered leaves out a lot of information.
 I suggest leveraging [Json Editor Online](https://jsoneditoronline.org/) to make it human readable.

 This post aims to guide on executing Espresso tests on VSAC using rest APIs.
 As of writing this post, the API version is tagged `v0.1`.

 This article assumes you have carried out the following basic steps:

 - Creating a user account;
 - Creating an organization;
 - Either signing up for a trial or have premium access to VSAC;

-#### **Creating a test series**
+## Creating a test series

 A test series is a logical group that holds certain UI tests.
 They are used to define the nature of UI tests that are executed under this group.
 To create a new test series, execute the following:

 ```javascript
 POST https://api.appcenter.ms/v0.1/apps/<organization_name>/<application_name>/test_series